Wealthfront's 5-Step Product Development Process

 In this phase, the goal is to use the results to make new hypotheses and take a step back to evaluate your process.
 Are there loopholes or signs you overlooked?
 What could you have done better?

 According to Dan, a product's success relies on a blend of validated insights and the PM's judgment.
-That's why product managers need to be intellectually honest with the data they gather from customers to avoid building the wrong things.
+That's why product managers need to be intellectually honest with the data they gather from customers to avoid building the wrong things—it’s also why AI analysis of user feedback can play such an important role in developing effective product strategies.

 Conclusion: Embrace Customer-Centricity To Build Products People Love